gitlabhq/gitlabhq/doc/administration/custom_hooks.md

 1. Inside the new `custom_hooks` directory, create a file with a name matching the hook type.
 For a pre-receive hook the file name should be `pre-receive` with no extension.
-1. Make the hook file executable and make sure it's owned by git.
+1. Make the hook file executable and make sure it's owned by Git.
 1. Write the code to make the Git hook function as expected.
 Hooks can be in any language.
 Ensure the 'shebang' at the top properly reflects the language type.
 For example, if the script is in Ruby the shebang will probably be